Phase space volume preserving dynamics for non-Hamiltonian systems: Introduction

 Despite significant theoretical progress, computing the phase space density for large systems remains inherently challenging due to dynamical chaos.
 When phase space trajectories diverge at an exponential rate, the phase space volume develops intricate fine structures, causing $\rho$ to become non-smooth and rendering Liouville's equation inapplicable.
 This challenge persists even in chaotic Hamiltonian systems, where the conservation of phase space volume does not guarantee a smooth probability density due to continuous stretching and folding of phase space volume.
-As a result, direct numerical computation to obtain well-behaved phase space density is computationally intensive because chaos causes nearby trajectories to separate exponentially.
-This leads to a rapid alignment of tangent vectors with the most expanding direction, making phase-space volume computation difficult~\cite{Skokos2016}.
-The issue is conventionally addressed via Gram-Schmidt orthogonalization~\cite{Ott_2002}, but its iterative nature is computationally expensive and suffers from loss of orthogonality due to round-off errors~\cite{Leon2013,Ford2015}.
+As a result, the exponential separation of nearby trajectories renders direct computation of a well-behaved phase-space density computationally intensive.
+The exponential separation also causes tangent vectors to rapidly align with the most expanding direction, making phase-space volume computation difficult~\cite{Skokos2016}.
+Here and throughout, this ``collapse'' refers to the phase space volume represented by a finite set of evolving tangent vectors due to dynamical alignment, and not to a violation of phase-space volume conservation of the underlying flow.
+The issue is conventionally addressed through Gram-Schmidt orthogonalization~\cite{Ott_2002}, but its iterative nature is computationally expensive and suffers from loss of orthogonality due to round-off errors~\cite{Leon2013,Ford2015}.
 This challenge is even more pronounced in non-ergodic chaotic systems, where complex phase-space structures and high-dimensional dynamics further complicate computations~\cite{Zachary2008, hahn2021}.